jacobvarner/hoops-jacobvarner/_posts/2020-9-7-prep-to-pros-part-1-hidden-gems-and-development-success-stories.md

 **Travis Leslie - Georgia**

-Despite just a 10 game NBA career, Travis Leslie still used his three years at Geogria to go from the 105th ranked player out of high school to the 47th overall pick in the 2011 NBA Draft.
+Despite just a 10 game NBA career, Travis Leslie still used his three years at Georgia to go from the 105th ranked player out of high school to the 47th overall pick in the 2011 NBA Draft.

 **Trey Thompkins - Georgia**